 Our first job was to work with our clients to improve the flow of the plan proposals.
 Our priority was to ensure that the kitchen, living and dining areas became integrated, yet remained defined as separate spaces within the whole.

-The journey from both front and back doors to the new extension and to the stairway felt dark and gloomy so it was also important to open the hall up and bring in natural light.
+The journey from both front and back doors to the new extension and to the stairway felt dark and gloomy so it was important to open the hall up and bring in natural light.
 We did this with several architectural moves.
 A key one was replacing Victorian doors with high-end Crittall-style glass doors and screens and removing doors across the hall, including their lintols and any framing above the doors.
-This both brought light into the hall and the glass doors helped orientate you in the house.
+This brought light into the hall and the glass doors helped orientate you in the house.
 The hall became a tall and elegant space with featured oversized bespoke doors, complete with Buster and Punch ironmongery.

 The ceilings were an important consideration and the decision to have a dropped ceiling with gentle and warm perimeter lighting through most of the ground floor blended the spaces in the extension and the villa.
 This brought greater flow to the entire ground floor.
 Soft perimeter lighting leads you from space to space and means that the wall surfaces are lit well creating a feeling of wellbeing.